 So while there is an added step here – it’s something that beginners can certainly handle, and it really only extends the creation process by 5-10 minutes.
 Once you install WordPress, you have a basic working website.
 Like Squarespace, you can change how your site looks by installing a WordPress theme (roughly equivalent to Squarespace’s templates).

 Depending on where you source your theme from, this process can be a tiny bit more involved than choosing a Squarespace template.
 But again, most beginners will have no problem with it.
+Check out these 7 popular WooCommerce themes to get you up and running.

 How Much Control Do You Have Over Your Website’s Functionality?